-- (a) Inform in advance on the essential aspects (price, term and subject matter) of related party transactions carried out between the Company and Prosegur Compañía de Seguridad, S.A., or between any of the companies of their respective groups, the approval of which is reserved for the Board of Directors in accordance with the Framework Contract. - (b) Inform in advance on the sections of information released regularly to the public and the Company's annual corporate governance report to which the Framework and related party transactions between the Group and Prosegur Group refer. - (c) Report on the situations in which there are business opportunities between the companies of the Group and Prosegur Group companies and monitor compliance with the provisions set out in the Framework Contract in this respect. - (d) Regularly report on compliance with the Framework Contract. - (e) Inform in advance on any proposed amendment to the Framework Contract and any proposed transactions intended to end any disputes that may arise between the signatories due to its application
+- (a) Provide a prior report on the essential aspects (price, term and purpose) of related party transactions carried out between the Company and Prosegur Compañía de Seguridad, S.A., or between any of the companies of their respective groups, the approval of which is reserved for the Board of Directors in accordance with the Framework Contract. - (b) Issue a prior report regarding the sections of information released regularly to the public and the Company's annual corporate governance report to which the Framework and related party transactions between the Group and Prosegur Group refer. - (c) Report on the situations in which there are business opportunities between the Group and Prosegur Group companies and monitor compliance with the provisions set out in the Framework Contract in this respect. - (d) Regularly report on compliance with the Framework Contract. - (e) Provide a prior report on any proposed amendment to the Framework Contract and any proposed transactions intended to end any disputes that may arise between the signatories due to its application.